On the deformation theory of $\mathbb{E}_\infty$-coalgebras: Introduction

 \subsection{Conventions}

-Throughout the text, we use the following conventions: \begin{itemize} \item We use the words category, $\infty$-category and $(\infty,1)$-category interchangeably to mean $(\infty, 1)$-category.
-Moreover, the text is \textit{model agnostic}, that is we make no reference to any specific model for the theory of $(\infty, 1)$-categories.
-If pressed, we fall back on the Weak Kan Complex model as described in~\cite{htt}. \item If $A,B$ are objects in some $\infty$-category $\cl{C}$, we use the words map and morphism $A\to B$ interchangeably to mean a point in the mapping space $\rm{Map}_{\cl{C}}(A,B)$. \item We denote the $\infty$-category of spaces by $\cl{S}$ and the $\infty$-category of spectra by $\rm{Sp}$.
-Moreover, we write $\rm{Sp}_{\geq n} \subseteq \rm{Sp}$ for the full subcategory spanned by the $n$-connective spectra and denote the right adjoint to the inclusion by $\tau_{\geq n}:\rm{Sp}\to \rm{Sp}_{\geq n}$. \item We choose a Grothendieck Universe $\cl{U}$, denote by $\rm{Cat}_{\infty}$ the large $\infty$-category of small $\infty$-categories and disregard all size issues from here on out. \item By (co)algebra we always mean $\bb{E}_{\infty}$-(co)algebra. \item All tensor products are derived unless stated otherwise. \end{itemize}
+Throughout the text, we use the following conventions: \begin{itemize} \item[(1)] By category we always mean $(\infty,1)$-category and refer to $(1,1)$-categories as $1$-categories.
+The text is \textit{model agnostic}, that is we make no reference to any specific model for the theory of $(\infty, 1)$-categories. \item [(2)] We choose three nested Grothendieck universes $\cl{U} \subseteq \cl{V} \subseteq \cl{W}$, and refer to categories built from them as small categories, categories and large categories, respectively.
+We denote by $\rm{Cat}_{\infty}$ the large category of categories and disregard size issues from here on out. \item[(3)] We denote the category of spaces by $\cl{S}$ and the category of spectra by $\rm{Sp}$. \item[(4)] If $A, B$ are objects in some category $\cl{C}$, we use the words map and morphism $A\to B$ interchangeably to mean a point in the mapping space $\rm{Map}_{\cl{C}}(A,B) \in \cl{S}$.
+If moreover $\cl{C}$ is a stable category, we regard it as enriched over the category of spectra and write $\rm{map}_{\cl{C}}(A,B) \in \rm{Sp}$ for the mapping spectrum. \item[(6)] By (co)algebra we always mean $\bb{E}_{\infty}$-(co)algebra.
+If we want to refer to a 1-categorical version of some gadget we call them \textit{discrete}. \end{itemize}